-- Huge size can be problematic for some
+- Huge size could be a problem for some

 This machine can be seen as the evolved version of PR1000.
-It comprises of horizontal bench alike PR1000, but other features are much more advanced.
+It comprises a horizontal bench like PR1000, but other features are much more advanced.

-You can easily perform leg press with this as there is a lat bar and squat bar as well.
+You can easily perform leg press with this as there is a lat bar and squat bar.
 Aerobic rowing is also spontaneous with this.

 It lacks a quick-change system.
 You need to be agile enough to switch between the exercises manually.

-The dimensions are 82.5×38×84.5 inches about L×W×H and warranty duration set by the company is five years for frame and parts while Power Rods have bagged a warranty for a lifetime.
+The dimensions are 82.5×38×84.5 inches about L×W×H, and the warranty duration set by the company is five years for frame and parts, while Power Rods have bagged a warranty for a lifetime.